You can’t make a reality game show out of social media

-But times must change, which brings us to The Circle, a new reality show by Britain's Channel 4 that incorporates social media as its main concept.(Despite the name and subject matter, there's no direct relationship between this and Dave Eggers' dystopian novel of the same name.)
+But times must change, which brings us to The Circle, a new reality show by Britain's Channel 4, which incorporates social media as its main concept.(Despite the name and subject matter, there's no direct relationship between this and Dave Eggers' dystopian novel of the same name.)
 The premise is the inverse of Big Brother: Rather than confine a group of people together, they're kept isolated from one another.
 They communicate only through The Circle, a "social media" platform created by, and for, the show.

 Hashtag banter, then a monkey crying emoji, send.

-The Circle isn't a real social media platform, and is in fact little more than a gimmick to make the text-based interactions more visual.
+The Circle isn't a real social-media platform, and is, in fact, little more than a gimmick to make the text-based interactions more visual.
 A group of (mostly) twenty-somethings sat on their couches banging away at their phones might not make for good TV.
 So they talk at one of four TVs in their apartments / cells, with the words being transcribed in real time by the production team.

 It helps highlight the first major problem between The Circle and how social media works out in the real world.
 After all, I can't imagine too many people speaking, out loud, in the real world, "hashtag banter, then a monkey crying emoji, send."
-I mean, I'm sure there are some people who do do that in casual conversation, but I actively avoid those people.
+I mean, I'm sure there are some people who do that in casual conversation, but I actively avoid those people.

-It's not just the problem of making online interactions visual, but the entire premise of the show that I take issue with.
+It's not just the problem of making online interactions visual but the entire premise of the show that I take issue with.
 Channel 4 rigged the deck to justify its thesis that the internet, and social media in general, sucks.
 I don't disagree, but the channel has decided to focus on the wrong aspects of its failings in an attempt to turn it into a spectacle.

 One of the show's gimmicks are that players are encouraged to lie to, and manipulate rivals in the hope of winning the £50,000 ($65,780) prize.
 Periodically, users are then asked to rate each other by a likeability score out of five, with the most popular deciding who gets "blocked."
 And the person who winds up blocked is both ostracized from the community and booted from the competition.